 Of course, considering Dr. Breen was working for the Combine, aiding them in enslaving humanity, it's kind of hard to take his accusations seriously.

 Touhou has at least one fun example of this, in Phantasmagoria of Flower View.
-Your character meets with Sikeiki Yamaxanadu, judge of the dead, who points out that you're going to hell... (or worse!)
+Your character meets with Shiki Eiki, judge of the dead, who points out that, for what you've done, you might end up going to hell... (or worse!)

 There was also that time when Reimu looted the village in Perfect Cherry Blossom.